fchollet/keras-blog/content/building-a-simple-keras-and-deep-learning-rest-api.md

 Category: Tutorials
 Author: Adrian Rosebrock

 _This is a guest post by Adrian Rosebrock.
 Adrian is the author of [PyImageSearch.com](https://www.pyimagesearch.com/), a blog about computer vision and deep learning.
-Adrian recently finished authoring_ [Deep Learning for Computer Vision with Python](https://www.pyimagesearch.com/deep-learning-computer-vision-python-book/)_, a new book on deep learning for computer vision and image recognition_.
+Adrian recently finished authoring_ [Deep Learning for Computer Vision with Python](https://www.pyimagesearch.com/deep-learning-computer-vision-python-book/)_, a new book on deep learning for computer vision and image recognition using Keras._

 In this tutorial, we will present a simple method to take a Keras model and deploy it as a REST API.